Cerlancism/chatgpt-subtitle-translator/README.md

 # ChatGPT API SRT Subtitle Translator
 ChatGPT has also demonstrated its capabilities as a [robust translator](https://towardsdatascience.com/translate-with-chatgpt-f85609996a7f), capable of handling not just common languages, but also unconventional forms of writing like emojis and [word scrambling](https://www.mrc-cbu.cam.ac.uk/people/matt.davis/cmabridge/).
 However, it may not always produce a deterministic output and adhere to line-to-line correlation, potentially disrupting the timing of subtitles, even when instructed to follow precise instructions and setting the model `temperature` parameter to [`0`](https://cobusgreyling.medium.com/example-code-implementation-considerations-for-gpt-3-5-turbo-chatml-whisper-e61f8703c5db).

 This utility uses the OpenAI ChatGPT API to translate text, with a specific focus on line-based translation, especially for SRT subtitles.
-The translator optimizes token usage by removing SRT overhead, grouping text into batches, resulting in longer translations without excessive [token consumption](https://openai.com/pricing) while ensuring a one-to-one match between line input and output.
+The translator optimizes token usage by removing SRT overhead, grouping text into batches, resulting in arbitrary length translations without excessive [token consumption](https://openai.com/pricing) while ensuring a one-to-one match between line input and output.

 ## Features
 - Line-based batching: avoiding token limit per request, reducing overhead token wastage, maintaining translation context to certain extent
 - Checking with the free OpenAI Moderation tool: prevent token wastage if the model is highly likely to refuse to translate
 - Request per minute (RPM) [rate limits](https://platform.openai.com/docs/guides/rate-limits/overview)
 - **TODO**: Tokens per minute rate limits (TPM)
-- **TODO**: Progress resumption - mitigation for frequent API gateway errors and downtimes
+- Progress resumption - mitigation for frequent API gateway errors and downtimes
 - **TODO**: Retry translation parts

 ## Setup